do3cc/appliance_status/readme.md

 ## Example

 Get the `config.json` and the `tests.json` from this repository and put them into a directory. create an empty `config.json`.
+If you won't create an empty config.json, Docker will create a directory and the application will fail!
-Then execute on a linux system:
+Finally execute on a linux system:

 ```shell
 docker run -it --rm \